Milover/post/README.md

 input type when the data consists of a large amount of input files, e.g., a large `time-series`.

+> Warning: it is currently faster to read regularly from the filesystem than
+> using the `archive` on most machines due to a poorly optimized implementation
+> of `archive`, so use with caution.

 The `clear_after_read` flag can be used to clear *all* `archive` memory after reading the data.